Apply for Master Media & Business

 before 15 May (for EEA students and non-EEA students)

 ultimately 1 July

-In view of the time needed to arrange visa and housing, applicants from outside the European Economic Area (EEA) need to apply ultimately 15 April.
-The ultimate deadline for EEA applicants is 15 May.
+In view of the time needed to arrange visa and housing, applicants from outside the European Economic Area (EEA) need to apply ultimately 15 May.

 Finalise your application in the EUR Admission Portal